seedstack/website/content/docs/seed/manual/persistence/index.md

         weight: 10
 ---

-SEED provides various persistence supports.
+Seed provides various persistence supports.
 Multiple supports can be used simultaneously by importing the corresponding Maven dependencies into your application module.

 # JDBC